Knicks blow big lead but give Thibodeau win over Wolves

+NEW YORK (AP) — Tom Thibodeau’s first game against his former team turned out to be the last one for Ryan Saunders.

-NEW YORK (AP) — Julius Randle had 25 points and 14 rebounds, helping the New York Knicks recover after blowing a 21-point lead and beat the Minnesota Timberwolves 103-99 on Sunday night, giving Tom Thibodeau a win over the team he last coached.
+Julius Randle had 25 points and 14 rebounds, and the New York Knicks recovered after blowing a 21-point lead to pull out a 103-99 victory Sunday night over the Minnesota Timberwolves, who fired Saunders afterward.

+Thibodeau got the Timberwolves to a rare postseason spot — with Saunders one of his assistants — and might do the same this season in New York, where the Knicks are 15-16 and entered play in eighth place in the Eastern Conference.
+They have won four of their last five games.

-Randle made the go-ahead free throw with 32 seconds left and the Knicks held on in a game that seemed fully in their control when they lead 86-65 late in the third quarter.
+Randle made the go-ahead free throw with 32 seconds left and the Knicks held on in a game that seemed fully in their control when they led 86-65 late in the third quarter.

 But Karl-Anthony Towns had a big fourth, finishing with 27 points and 15 rebounds.

-Thibodeau got the Timberwolves to a rare postseason spot and might do the same this season in New York, where the Knicks are 15-16 and entered play in eighth place in the Eastern Conference.
-They have won four of their last five games.
+Minnesota outscored New York 28-16 in the final period.

+“They made up ground quickly on us but I do like the fact that we kept fighting and we found a way to win the game and ultimately that’s what’s important, is finding a way to win,” Thibodeau said.

 RJ Barrett added 21 points for the Knicks in their last game played with no fans at Madison Square Garden.
 The arena is set to be filled to 10% capacity, about 2,000 fans, Tuesday night when the Knicks host the Golden State Warriors.